NachtRaveVL/Simple-Homestead-Arduino/README.md

 `TerraRelayActuator` represents ordinary on/off equipment.

-`TerraRelayPumpActuator` is the current transfer-capable binary actuator class.
+`TerraRelayPumpActuator` is the transfer-capable binary actuator class.
 Its source and destination reservoir attachments describe resource flow.
-Pump/valve/circulator semantics should be represented through the established actuator type and attachment model rather than by creating a parallel route graph.
+Pump, valve, and circulator actuator types use this transfer model.

 `TerraVariableActuator` represents proportional outputs.
-Variable/throttled pump support remains a planned port alongside the corresponding Hydruino implementation.

 ### Rails